Achieving World Class Cancer Outcomes: A Strategy For England 2015 – 2020

 The report states: “Public Health England should be ready to pilot lung or ovarian screening within 12 months of a significant positive mortality outcome and cost-effectiveness evidence from studies currently under way, together with a plan for subsequent national roll-out.”

-Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, said: “Lung cancer is the biggest cancer killer in the UK and, as this report notes, we lag behind many other countries in how well we diagnose and treat it.
+“Lung cancer is the biggest cancer killer in the UK.
+As this report shows, we still lag behind many other countries in how well we diagnose and treat it.